adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 You could draw a rectangle around the street, expand it by N metres, and then include any same-named streets that intersect it.

 That works, but it's no match for Cork City.
-No matter what you do, it'll fine a way out.
+No matter what you do, it'll find a way out.
 E.g. here's the Commons Road (it was formerly one road).

 :::figure back-of-your-hand/commons-road.png There are 13 segments in OpenStreetMap for "Commons Road" in Cork City.
 :::